-Best Platformer Games for Android in 2020
+Get running with Android's best platformer games!

 A lot of you probably remember the heyday of the platformer.
-Whether it was Super Mario Bros or even classic Metroid, this style of game has been around a long time and it has aged incredibly well.
+Whether it was Super Mario Bros or even classic Metroid, this game style has been around a long time, and it has aged incredibly well.
 We still see awesome platformer games like Trine and Hollow Knight to this day.
 The point, however, is that "platformer" isn't really all that definitive.
-All it does is describe how the game in question plays and it's not always 2D; 3D platformers are less common, but they still exist.
-All of that being said, this style of game translates extremely well to mobile and you'll find that any one of the entries in this list are wonderfully fun additions to your Play library.
+All it does is describe how the game in question plays.
+All of that aside, this style of game translates exceptionally well to mobile, and you'll find that any one of the entries in this list are wonderfully fun additions to your Play library.

+And once you're finished up here, feel free to visit our roundup of the best Android games.

 Castlevania: Symphony of the Night

-The mobile platform has given many older games a chance to shine once more thanks to their low processing requirements.
-There are many classic titles on the Play Store, like KOTOR and some of Sega's stuff, but one I really want to highlight is Castelvania: Symphony of the Night.
+The mobile platform has given many older games a chance to shine once more, thanks to their low processing requirements.
+There are many classic titles on the Play Store, like KOTOR and some of Sega's stuff, but one I really want to highlight is Castlevania: Symphony of the Night.
 It's my latest favorite to play on my phone.

-Symphony of the Night was an important game in its day and its influence is still felt in the aptly named metroidvania genre.
+Symphony of the Night was an important game in its day, and its influence is still felt in the aptly named Metroidvania genre.
 It shaped subsequent Castlevania games and inspired many other greats that followed it.
 The mobile version has been updated with touchscreen controls, achievements through Google Play Games, and it features all of the latest content additions and fixes.
 It's not only a great game, but also an excellent value.

 For just $3, you can experience a fantastic piece of gaming history that will keep you entertained for many, many hours.
 It sure is awesome to see this game be available to a whole new audience.